-We are excited about working collaboratively with the maternal & child health teams at Elliot Hospital.
+We are excited about working collaboratively with the maternal and child health teams at Elliot Hospital.
 We know this is the right move for our patients, who deserve world-class care in their community.

 Maria D. Padin, MDElliot Health System and Dartmouth Health are pleased to announce a collaboration in maternal and child health services, effective July 1, 2025.
 This clinical collaboration with Dartmouth Hitchcock Clinics Bedford/Manchester offers patients in southern New Hampshire the expertise of Dartmouth Health’s obstetricians and midwives to deliver babies and provide the full scope of inpatient reproductive health services, expanding on the outstanding services offered by Elliot Hospital.